 Shawn A. Tassone, MD is a board certified OB-GYN in Tucson, AZ and with his wife Kathryn Landherr, MD are the authors of “Hands Off My Belly!
 The Pregnant Woman’s Survival Guide to Myths Mothers and Moods”.
 Mom’s Choice Gold Recipient 2010 and for sale on Amazon or at http://www.handsoffmybellyguide.com

-IntelliGender’s® Gender Prediction Test™ … a fun pre-birth experience for moms who can’t wait to know!
-Discover whether you’re having a baby boy or girl weeks before the sonogram can tell you.
+IntelliGender’s® Gender Prediction Kit™ … a fun pre-birth experience for moms who can’t wait to know!
+Discover whether you may be having a baby boy or girl.

 Special Online Pricing: NOW $27.99!